Avante-Vangard/AV-MidiMacros/ReadMe.md

     esac
     done

+> Make it executable,

+    $ sudo chmod +x ~/bin/MidiMacros.bsh

+> and run it

+    $ ./MidiMacros.bsh

-> Make it executable (chmod +x ~/bin/midi-to-keys), and run it (~/bin/midi-to-keys).
-Now, pressing E-5 or C-4 should have some effect.
+> Now, pressing E-5 or C-4 should have some effect.

-> Change or add lines of the form "Note on x" ) command ;; to do whatever you want.

-> answered Jan 22 '17 at 9:30 by CL
+> Change or add lines of the form "Note on x" ) command ;; to do whatever you want. _(answered Jan 22 '17 at 9:30 by CL)_